 Just like the above two formulas, Rachel Ray Nutrish features in both the dry and wet sections of this article due to the fact it is one of the few higher-quality dog food brands available at Walmart.
 While not perfect, Rachel Ray Nutrish’s wet formulas share many of the positive features of their dry formulas.

 One particular recipe that we like is the Wetlands Recipe.
-It has a focus on poultry such as Chicken and Duck.
-Meat from poultry is a high-quality ingredient that can provide a plentiful supply of protein and fat to fuel a dogs growth and activity.
+It has a focus on poultry, such as Chicken and Duck.
+Meat from poultry is a high-quality ingredient that can provide a plentiful supply of protein and fat to fuel dogs’ growth and activity.
 Duck is less common in dog food than Chicken or Turkey but can provide very similar nutrition with slightly more fat.